Phil Harris: Radio

 In 1936, Harris became musical director of The Jell-O Program Starring Jack Benny singing and leading his band, with Mahlon Merrick writing much of the show's music.
-When Harris exhibited a knack for snappy one-liners, he joined the cast, portraying himself as a hip, hard-drinking Southerner whose good nature superseded his ego.
+When Harris exhibited a knack for saying snappy one-liners, he joined the cast, portraying himself as a hip, hard-drinking Southerner whose good nature superseded his ego.
 He gave the others nicknames, such as "Jackson" for Jack Benny.
-(Addressing a man as "Jackson" or sometimes "Mr. Jackson" became popular slang in the early 1940s.)
-His signature song was "That's What I Like About the South."
-Many of his vocal recordings were comic novelty "talking blues," similar to the songs of Bert Williams, which are sometimes considered a precursor to rap.
+Addressing a man as "Jackson" or sometimes "Mr. Jackson" became popular slang in the early 1940s.
+His signature song was "That's What I Like About the South".
+Many of his vocal recordings were comic novelty "talking blues", similar to the songs of Bert Williams, which are sometimes considered a precursor to rap.

-In 1942, Harris and his band joined the merchant marines, and they served for 16 weeks.

-In 1946, Harris and wife Alice Faye began co-hosting The Fitch Bandwagon, a comedy-variety program that followed the Jack Benny show on Sunday nights.
+In 1942, Harris and his band joined the U.S. Merchant Marine and served for 16 weeks.
+In 1946, he and his wife Alice Faye began co-hosting The Fitch Bandwagon, a comedy-variety program which followed the Jack Benny show on Sunday nights.
 On The Fitch Bandwagon and its later incarnation as The Phil Harris-Alice Faye Show, Harris played a vain, stumbling husband, while Faye played his sarcastic but loving wife.
 Gerald Nachman has written that Harris was a soft-spoken, modest man off the air.
 In On the Air: The Encyclopedia of Old-Time Radio John Dunning wrote that Harris's character made the show popular.
 The Phil Harris-Alice Faye Show appeared until 1954.
 Harris continued to appear on Jack Benny's show from 1948 to 1952.

 Recording career

 Harris was recording songs as early as 1931.
+He sang with a deep baritone voice.
 Songs by Harris include the early 1950s novelty song, "The Thing".
 The song describes the hapless finder of a box with a mysterious secret and his efforts to rid himself of it.

-Later career
+Film and Disney work

 In 1956, Harris appeared in the film Good-bye, My Lady.
 He made numerous guest appearances on 1960s and 1970s television series, including The Steve Allen Show, the Kraft Music Hall, Burke's Law, F Troop, The Dean Martin Show, The Hollywood Palace, and other musical variety programs.
 He appeared on The American Sportsman which took celebrities on hunting and fishing trips around the world.

-Harris worked as a voice actor for animated films, providing the voice of Baloo the bear in The Jungle Book (1967), Thomas O'Malley in The Aristocats (1970), and Little John in Robin Hood (1973).
-In 1989, he reprised his role as Baloo for the cartoon series TaleSpin, but after a few recording sessions he was replaced by Ed Gilbert.
-Harris's final film role was in Rock-a-Doodle (1991).
+Harris worked as a voice actor for a number of Disney animated films, providing the voice of Baloo the bear in The Jungle Book (1967), Thomas O'Malley in The Aristocats (1970), and Little John in Robin Hood (1973).
+In 1989, Harris was considered to reprise his role as Baloo in the animated series TaleSpin, but he was eventually replaced with Ed Gilbert.
+Harris's final film role was in Rock-a-Doodle (1991), where he voiced Patou, the Basset Hound.

 Harris spent time in the 1970s and early 1980s leading a band that appeared often in Las Vegas, often on the same bill with bandleader Harry James.